kevinpollet/pika-plugin-pkg-node/README.md

 ## Options

-This plugin runs the awesome [@zeit/pkg][2] under the hood.
-Most of the available configuration options and CLI flags are available.

 ### `assets`

 > Default value: `[]`

 Specify the assets packaged into the executable as raw content without modifications.
-Assets is a list of globs, e.g. `["assets/**/*"]`.
+The `assets` property is a list of globs, e.g. `["assets/**/*"]`.

 ### `debug`